ocrmypdf/OCRmyPDF/README.md

 OCRmyPDF adds an OCR text layer to scanned PDF files, allowing them to be searched

-To get the script usage, call: ./OCmyPDF.sh -h
+To get the script usage, call: sh ./OCRmyPDF.sh -h

 Features
 --------